 Welcome to our website.
 Our district is helping all students develop the World Class Skills of the Profile of the South Carolina Graduate by continued growth in academic achievement and educational opportunities.
 Our mission is to encourage and support students with ongoing motivation and opportunities to prepare them for successful lives in an ever-changing world.
 We are driven by the continuing effort to achieve excellence, the foundation on which we build our success.

-The Board of Trustees and the district are committed to continuous improvement and innovative strategies enabling every student to succeed.
-We firmly believe that our schools must provide technology-rich learning environments where students are fully engaged in collaborative projects to solve real-world problems.
-Our curriculum and instruction are infused with technology, including a 1:1 device initiative in grades 3-12 where all students have access to a digital learning device with wireless access points in all classrooms and learning areas.
-Students in grades PK-2 have access to classroom i-Pads.
+The Board of Trustees and the district are committed to continuous improvement and innovative strategies and programs enabling every student to succeed.
+We firmly believe that our schools must provide technology-rich learning environments where students are fully engaged in collaborative, inquiry- and project-based learning to solve real-world problems.

-Our district’s successes reflect an unwavering commitment to provide all students with the knowledge and skills to become productive members of our society and our world.
-The vision we work toward each day is for every student entrusted to us to leave our schools as a fully competitive, well-rounded individual ready for college or career and fully prepared for the challenges of the 21st century.
+Our district’s successes continue to reflect an unwavering commitment to provide all students with the knowledge and skills necessary to become productive members of our society and our world.
+The vision we work toward each day is that every student entrusted to us leaves our schools as a fully competitive, well-rounded individual qualified for college or career and prepared for the challenges of the 21st Century.

 Neal Vincent, Ed.D.